Koltay/osuEscape/README.md

 ## Why API is needed for this application?
 Is it safe?

  This application uses [osu!
-API v1](https://github.com/ppy/osu-api/wiki) to get user's recent uploaded score and automatically disconnect after uploading.
+API v1](https://github.com/ppy/osu-api/wiki) to get users' recent uploaded score and automatically disconnect after uploading.

  As for the users who are concerned about the API usage, please feel free to not use it :D

 ## How to use this application?

-There will be video showcase  after the new UI is completed!
+There will be a video showcase after the new UI is completed!

 ## How to check if the firewall rule is working or not?